Bernardo-MG/docs-bootstrap-template/readme.md

 ## Check it

-There is an [online demo site][demo-site] available for checking the template.

-It will reflect always the contents of the master branch, showing the current version of the template.
+There is an [online demo site][demo-site] which always reflects the current contents of the master branch, which is the latest version of the template.

 ## Usage

-This is a static template meant to be used as a basis for dynamic templates.
-For this reason most of the html files are just showcases which serve as a visual guide for several documentation features.
+This is static template is meant to be transformed into a dynamic one, through the use of the preferred framework.

-These pages should be adapted for the actual final template, taking into consideration that the footer and heading will be mostly the same for all the pages.
+For this the HTML files should be used as a basis, which will need to be adapted as much as required, and not used directly as offered.

-The custom style and script files are kept in the '\_static' folder, which includes also the libraries used.
+The files contained in the '\_static' folder, which includes also the libraries used, should require little changes, but may require some corrections to adapt to any changes made.

 ### Prerequisites

 The project makes use of [Bootstrap 3][bootstrap], [JQuery][jquery], [Font Awesome][font-awesome] and [highlight.js][highlightjs].
-All of them come included.
+All of them come included in the '\_static\lib' folder.

-Otherwise, it is just plain HTML, so any browser can be used to check it.
+Otherwise, it is just plain HTML5 and CSS3.

 ## Collaborate